 Building contacts is an essential step to help to turn your good idea into a great business.
 Community is at the heart of business and people are at the heart of its success.

 Creative entrepreneurialism is something we are passionate about here at UKFast.
-Our CEO Lawrence Jones has built UKFast on innovation, creativity and great ideas and we are always looking for new models, new people and the next great idea.
+UKFast has been built on innovation, creativity and great ideas and we are always looking for new models, new people and the next great idea.
 We are passionate about entrepreneurialism and intrepreneurialism alike; basically anything that brings people and concepts together!